Nidumolu1974/SECURITY-ENGINEERING/README.md

   - I focused on the most difficult topics first before moving onto easier topics.
   - I carried around a notebook and wrote down terms and explanations.
   - Using paper reduces distractions.

-- **How to review concepts**

-  - Use spaced-repetition.
-  - Don't immediately look up the answer, EVEN IF you have never seen the term before.
-Ask yourself what the term means.
-Guess the answer.
-Then look it up.
-  - Review terms all the time.
-  - You can review items in your head at any time.
-  - If I was struggling to fall asleep, I'd go through terms in my head and explained them to myself.
-100% success rate of falling asleep in less than 10 minutes, works every time.

-# Interview Tips

 # Networking